duneroadrunner/SaferCPlusPlus/README.md

 ###TSyncWeakFixedPointer
 TSyncWeakFixedPointer is primarily intended to be used as a safe pointer to a member of a registered object in cases where for some reason you can't, or don't want to, make the member itself a registered object.
 TSyncWeakFixedPointer essentially acts as a pointer to the member (or whatever object you specify), while keeping a copy of a registered pointer to the object.
 It uses the registered pointer to ensure that it is safe to access the object.
 Use mse::make_syncweak() to construct a TSyncWeakFixedPointer.
+What's with the name?
+"SyncWeak" is short for "sychronous weak", as opposed to "asynchronous weak".
+"Non-owning" pointers that support objects shared between asynchronous threads, like std::weak_ptr, cannot be used to access the object directly.
+If, on the other hand, asynchronous sharing is not supported, then a non-owning pointer (with the appropriate safety mechanisms), like TRegisteredPointer, can be used to access the object directly.
+There is a corresponding [TStrongFixedPointer](#tstrongfixedpointer).

 usage example: